 - where the case is set to be tried.

-If a loved one died because of taking the drug, that increase the case value.
+If a loved one died because of taking the drug, that increases the case value.

 Despite the $20 million settlement on Nexium, Prilosec cases are still being processed and handled in court now.
 Because the drugs were similar and caused similar problems, it’s expected for the Prilosec cases to follow a similar path.
 The defendant settled cases for Nexium users and also a nearly $8mm in a kickback lawsuit.
 These each took years to resolve.
 Hopefully, with the Nexium cases already done, the Prilosec cases will move more quickly through the courts.
 As of late 2016, the pharma company has not offered any settlement.